linebender/linebender.github.io/content/blog/2024-11-04-tmix-10/index.md

 We also now no longer consider Vello to be experimental, and so would encourage you to try Vello for your projects.
 Raph has been working on Sparse Strip Path rendering; progress can be followed [in the Zulip thread](https://xi.zulipchat.com/#narrow/channel/197075-gpu/topic/Sparse.20strip.20path.20rendering).

-We do still have several known issues, but are not aware of any blocking issues.
+We do still have several known issues, but are not aware of any issues which would block wider adoption.

 <figure>